http://www.baa.org/races/boston-marathon/event-information.aspx Boston via Hopkinton

 2) The mobility impaired will be the first to leave the starting line at 8:50AM.
 Elite woman will leave at 9:32AM, elite men at 10:00AM.

 3) The first to cross the finish line are elite woman and men runners, usually after 11:30AM.
 First, second, and third wave runners will continue to finish well into the late afternoon.

 4) Don't drive into Boston on Marathon Monday.
 You will hate your live.
 Article.

 5) Public drinking is a no-no. You need to have a disguised container; DO NOT carry a backpack.

 6) Day drinking is encouraged.
 If you're watching the race in the homestretch, grab a drink at one of the many bars and restaurants along the route.
 Cleveland Circle is always a great place to watch.
 In Brookline you've got Hopsters and Publick House, in in Fenway we highly recommend Eastern Standard, and near the finish line you can go to Forum, Solas, the Pour House, or many other bars.

-7) Check out the BAA's spectator info page
+7) Check out the BAA's spectator info page.
+It's very helpful.

 8) Cheer, cheer, cheer on the runners.